True Christians Can Perform Miracles

 God works in various ways.
 He created us with intelligent brains to learn and explore and find ways to survive.
 Taking pills to remedy your illness is a form of God's way to keep us healthy, in the same way we eat food and drink water so we don't die!!

 A miracle of making a cripple get up and walk for example, is something else.
-It is the kind that requires obeying Jesus' commands, a strong faith, AND a lot of knowledge of God from the person performing it.
-And of course, also the faith of the crippled person!
-Yes, not easy, but any of us can do if we're true Christians and truly focused on God!
+It is the kind that requires obeying Jesus' commands, a strong faith, and a lot of knowledge of God from the person performing it.
+And of course, also the faith of the person receiving the miracle!

 1. The Requirements to Performing Miracles

-It is recommended that you first become mature in studying the Bible and the knowledge of God before performing miracles.
+It is recommended that you first become mature in the knowledge of God through diligently studying the Bible before performing miracles.

 Mark 11:22-25